1. Knowledge Base Home

 • 2x Points of interest (marker - POI) denoting structures within the flight area.

-Saving the Location
+4. Save the Location

 Once you're satisfied with the details included in the location, give your new location a name.
 When the name field is completed, you'll be able to click Save to save the location.